What Fed rate increases mean for mortgages, credit cards and more

-As the Federal Reserve has lifted its key interest rate several times over the past year, Americans have seen the effects on both sides of the household ledger: Savers benefit from higher yields, but borrowers pay more.
+The Federal Reserve raised its key interest rate by a quarter-point on Wednesday.
+As it has lifted the key interest rate several times over the past year, Americans have seen the effects on both sides of the household ledger: Savers benefit from higher yields, but borrowers pay more.

-On Wednesday, the Federal Reserve raised its key interest rate by a quarter-point.
-Here’s what you need to know.

 Here’s how it works: